dafny-lang/rfcs/0003-for-each.md

 `var a := new int[] i :: i * i;`
 `var a := new int[|s|] i :: s[i]`
 `var a := new int[10, 10] i, j :: i * j`

+## Multiset comprehensions

+* Similar semantics as sequence comprehensions: counts the number of times a result is enumerated, but does not maintain ordering.

+## Ranges as first-class values

+* Allows `seq i | i in 0..10 :: f(i)`